AndrewAkinson/python3-therion-analyzer/README.md

 and the line number within that file.

-As it stands this piece of code assumes there are no spaces after the keyword character `*` and thus only finds `*fix` cases and not `* fix` with a space, and also that the keyword is lower case.
+As it stands this piece of code assumes there are no spaces after the keyword character `*`, and also that the keyword is lower case.
 With a bit more care this could be fixed up, and in any case one can check for such edge cases by running:
 ```
 $ ./svx_keywords.py -ck fix DowProv/DowProv